Chapter 4: Construction Details, Section 28: Concrete Bases

 - When the results of grading or sand equivalent tests, or both, are outside the limits for contract compliance, determine whether the concrete base represented by the tests is structurally adequate.
 When concrete base is left in place, even though it does not comply with the contract, the specified payment by the contractor must be made by administrative deduction.
 Document the reasons for leaving the concrete base in place, and notify the contractor of your decision and the deduction amount.

-- Prior to mixing and placement of concrete base, ensure the subgrade is not frozen and the ambient temperature exceeds the minimum specified.
+- Before mixing and placement of concrete base, verify that the subgrade is not frozen and the ambient temperature exceeds the minimum specified.

 - As it is placed, observe the concrete base for any improper proportions or inadequate mixing.
 In the daily report, record the reasons for rejecting any concrete base and the approximate amount rejected.

-- Ensure the contractor furnishes the required tachometer.
+- Make sure the contractor furnishes the required tachometer.
 Also, check that frequencies are as specified.
 Immediately replace inoperative vibrators.

 - Obtain samples of the plastic concrete, and perform penetration, strength, and air content tests in accordance with the frequencies shown in Section 6-1, “Sample Types and Frequencies,” of this manual.

-- Ensure the material for longitudinal weakened plane joints is placed to the dimensions specified.
-Also, ensure the contractor vibrates the concrete base to cause an even flow of material surrounding the joint.
+- Verify that the material for longitudinal weakened plane joints is placed to the dimensions specified.
+Also, verify that the contractor vibrates the concrete base to cause an even flow of material surrounding the joint.

-- Ensure the construction of a contact joint whenever the time interval is greater than the specifications allow for placement of two successive loads of concrete base.
+- Verify the construction of a contact joint whenever the time interval is greater than the specifications allow for placement of two successive loads of concrete base.

-- When the contractor uses side form construction, ensure screeding and tamping conform to the specifications.
-Where the hand-float method is permissible, ensure the contractor uses the specified floats and methods.
+- When the contractor uses side form construction, check that screeding and tamping conform to the specifications.
+Where the hand-float method is permissible, verify that the contractor uses the specified floats and methods.

 - Measure the finished surface of the concrete base.
 Record the measurements, and require the specified corrections for areas not meeting elevation requirements.
-Ensure high areas are addressed
+Check that high areas are addressed

-- Determine the curing method the contractor proposes to use and ensure the curing equipment, material, and application complies with the specifications.
+- Determine the curing method the contractor proposes to use and check that the curing equipment, material, and application complies with the specifications.
 The curing material specified depends on whether the overlying surface is concrete or hot mix asphalt pavement.

 - When specified, require additional applications of curing material.

-- Ensure curing is reapplied on any disturbed areas.
+- Make sure curing is reapplied on any disturbed areas.

 - For curing compound:

-- Ensure shipments of curing compound are labeled and packaged as specified.
+- Verify that shipments of curing compound are labeled and packaged as specified.

 - Obtain a certificate of compliance, including required test results, for each batch of curing compound.

-- Ensure the curing compound is properly agitated before and during application to achieve complete mixing.
+- Check that the curing compound is properly agitated before and during application to achieve complete mixing.
 Also, observe that the compound is applied as a uniform membrane at the specified time.

-- Ensure the curing compound is not contaminated, diluted, or altered in any way before application, that it is applied when surfaces are still visibly moist, and that the compound film remains unbroken during the specified curing period.
+- Verify that the curing compound is not contaminated, diluted, or altered in any way before application, that it is applied when surfaces are still visibly moist, and that the compound film remains unbroken during the specified curing period.

-- Ensure curing compound is applied at an ambient temperature above the minimum specified.
+- Make sure curing compound is applied at an ambient temperature above the minimum specified.

 - For curing seal:

-- Ensure that the asphaltic emulsion used for curing seal is diluted, mixed, and uniformly applied as specified.
+- Make sure the asphaltic emulsion used for curing seal is diluted, mixed, and uniformly applied as specified.

 - Determine the application rate for the curing seal to be used and advise the contractor accordingly.
 Base the determination on an amount that will provide a complete membrane without appreciable thickness.
-Ensure the application rate conforms to requirements.
+Verify that the application rate conforms to requirements.

 Suggested levels of inspection for typical concrete base work activities are: